 Abstract In this article, we ask the question: how do undergraduate principles of economics courses prepare the coming generations to think about climate change?
 As these courses are highly standardized and rely heavily on textbooks, we answer this question by surveying the contents of climate change in the textbooks.
 Our finding shows that not all texts touch upon climate science, and a small subset exhibits significantly less confidence on the human causes of climate change than the scientific consensus.
 Regarding the treatment of climate change economics, the texts adopt the “externality framework” to conceptualize climate change as a problem of carbon emission’s negative externalities.
 The preferred solutions are market-based policies—such as cap-and-trade or carbon taxes—to internalize the external costs.
 Overall, we may have seen a gradual improvement over time, both qualitatively and quantitatively, in the coverage of climate change.
 Yet many texts remain unsatisfactory: the second-biggest seller in the United States, the book by McConnell, Brue & Flynn, is a notable example that contains mistakes and outdated information.

-Work in Progress "Distributional Effects of Energy Efficiency: Energy Efficiency Programs and Disadvantaged Communities" "Gender Bias in the Music Industry---Evidence from a Randomized Control Trial" (with Chaowen Ting and John Chung-En Liu) "Gender and Public Expenditure: A Regression Discontinuity Analysis of Township Mayors in Taiwan" (with Yu-Hsuan Su and John Chung-En Liu)
+Work in Progress "Distributional Effects of Energy Efficiency: Energy Efficiency Programs and Disadvantaged Communities" "Gender and Public Expenditure: A Regression Discontinuity Analysis of Township Mayors in Taiwan" (with Yu-Hsuan Su and John Chung-En Liu)

 Create your own unique website with customizable templates.